andrewjdawson2016/Simple-DB/README.md

 50% of your grade will be based on whether or not your code passes the system test suite we will run over it.
 These tests will be a superset of the tests we have provided.
 Before handing in your code, you should make sure it produces no errors (passes all of the tests) from both `ant test` and `ant systemtest`.

-**Important:** before testing, we will replace your `build.xml`, `HeapFileEncoder.java`, and the entire contents of the `test/` directory with our version of these files!
+**Important:** Before testing, we will replace your `build.xml`, `HeapFileEncoder.java`, and the entire contents of the `test/` directory with our version of these files!
 This means you cannot change the format of `.dat` files!
 You should therefore be careful changing our APIs.
 This also means you need to test whether your code compiles with our test programs.
 In other words, during the grading process we will clone your repository, replace the files mentioned above, compile it, and then grade it.
 It will look roughly like this:

 ```sh
 $ git clone git@gitlab.com:cse444-16sp/simple-db-yourname